mirkocasu/mirkocasu.github.io/CUSTOMIZE.md

 ## Creating new blog posts

-To create a new blog post, you can add a new Markdown file in the [\_posts](_posts/) directory.
+To create a new blog post, add a Markdown file under the `_posts/` directory (create the folder first if it is missing).
 The [name of the file must follow](https://jekyllrb.com/docs/posts/#creating-posts) the format `YYYY-MM-DD-title.md`.
 The easiest way to do this is to copy an existing blog post and modify it.
 Note that some blog posts have optional fields in the [frontmatter](https://jekyllrb.com/docs/front-matter/) that are used to enable specific behaviors or functions.

-If you want to create blog posts that are not ready to be published, but you want to track it with git, you can create a [\_drafts](https://jekyllrb.com/docs/posts/#drafts) directory and store them there.
+If you want to create blog posts that are not ready to be published, but you want to track them with git, you can create a `_drafts/` directory and store them there.

 ## Creating new projects

-You can create new projects by adding new Markdown files in the [\_projects](_projects/) directory.
-The easiest way to do this is to copy an existing project and modify it.
+You can create new projects by adding new Markdown files in the `_projects/` directory.
+Create the folder first if it is missing; the easiest way to do this is to copy an existing project file and modify it.

 ## Adding some news